-Many occupations involve routine exposure to hazardous chemicals.
+Many occupations involve hazardous chemical exposure.
 When that exposure occurs without proper protective equipment or in excess of levels approved by the Occupational Safety and Health Administration and other workplace safety authorities, adverse health consequences can follow.

 Paraquat Exposure/Parkinson’s Disease Cases

 Paraquat is a herbicide used in commercial applications.
 It typically requires a license to obtain.
 Recent scientific studies have linked it to Parkinson’s Disease.
 The brand names for Paraquat include Blanco, Bonfire Herbicide Devour, Firestorm, Helmquat, Para-Shot, Parazone and Quit-Quat.